fifth-postulate/postscript-whisperer/workshop/guide/src/tool/control.md

 All _control flow_ operators have a similar structure.
 They take as operands one or more procedures and a description when to execute it.

-We will go through a few control flow operators, but don't hesitate tho look for more in the [reference][book:reference].
+We will go through a few control flow operators, but don't hesitate to look for more in the [reference][book:reference].

 ## if
 The `if` operator takes as its two operands a boolean, which can be obtained with various operands like `eq`, `and`, `not` etc, and a procedure.